muzsor/universe-doc/README.md

    // ------------------------------------------------------------------------------------
    ```

-   * SkillDamageMultiplier : skill.levels.damageMultiplier * skill.levels.probability(probabilityPVP) * BuffSkillDamageMultiplier
+   * SkillDamageMultiplier : `skill.levels.damageMultiplier * skill.levels.probability(probabilityPVP) * BuffSkillDamageMultiplier`

    * BuffSkillDamageMultiplier : Damage caused by specific skills in different states.

-      like `If it's a Silent Shot, the damage is doubled, and if it's Dark Illusion, it's removed.`
+      * Example : *If it's a Silent Shot, the damage is doubled, and if it's Dark Illusion, it's removed.*

 #### magic skill